|Subdivision of:||North American League|

 Among the few islands that were not decimated by the occupation of Florida-Caribbea, Jamaica has quickly returned to fellowship in the NAL-SLC.
 Tourism has greatly increased since the end of the Florida War, and exports of Rum, Bananas and Sugar Cane.
 There is also a promise of a renewed working of the bauxite deposits, which also promises a great renewal in the Jamaican economy.

-The population of Jamaica is almost entirely made up of "Difers", a creole group mostly descended from African slaves forced to work on sugar plantations along with English convicts working off their sentence in the New World.
-A significant minority of the population (a little over 2%) is of Hakka Chinese origins, many of whom form a privileged upper class in the province.
+The population of Jamaica is almost entirely made up of "Difers", a creole group mostly descended from African slaves forced to work on sugar plantations along with English and Scottish convicts, prisoners of war, and indentured servants working off their sentence in the New World.
+A fair-sized minority of the population (around 0.5%) is of Hakka Chinese origins, many of whom form a privileged upper class.